Comparison Updated April 2026

 Choose PeakRDL if:

-• You work with SystemVerilog (no VHDL needed)
+• You work exclusively in SystemVerilog (no VHDL needed)

 • You need UVM register model generation